nvnsudharsan/SOLWEIG-GPU/paper/paper.md

 # Summary

-Urban digital twins need a number of interlinked datasets and models that are able to represent the urban environment and are of value to the end user.
-As part of the urban heat mitigation studies, thermal comfort estimate is a desired outcome at the city scale.
-Here we present Solar and LongWave Environmental Irradiance Geometry-Graphics Processing Unit variant (SOLWEIG-GPU) as a Python package that provides a single-line code, command-line interface (CLI), and a graphical user interface (GUI) for executing the SOLWEIG model version 2022a on both GPUs and central processing units (CPUs).
-The package facilitates human thermal comfort modeling at meter-scale resolution across city-scale domains by computing key variables such as sky view factor (SVF), mean radiant temperature (TMRT), ground shading, and the universal thermal climate index (UTCI).
-The package installation instructions are available at  https://pypi.org/project/solweig-gpu/, and sample data for running the model are archived on Zenodo (temporary link: https://utexas.box.com/s/8fctqicidr5cup8kj3tk53jd444pow6z).
+Urban digital twins need a number of interlinked datasets and models to represent a city.
+Rapid response modeling of urban thermal comfort is one of the desired outcomes from urban digital twins.
+Here we present Solar and LongWave Environmental Irradiance Geometry-Graphics Processing Unit  (SOLWEIG-GPU) as a Python package that provides a single-line code, command-line interface (CLI), and a graphical user interface (GUI) for executing the open-source SOLWEIG model version 2022a on both graphics processing units (GPUs) and central processing units (CPUs).
+The package facilitates GPU parallelized human thermal comfort modeling at meter-scale resolution across city-scale domains by computing key variables such as sky view factor (SVF), mean radiant temperature (TMRT), ground shading, and the universal thermal climate index (UTCI).
+The package installation instructions are available at  https://pypi.org/project/solweig-gpu/, and sample data for running the model are archived here: https://utexas.box.com/s/8fctqicidr5cup8kj3tk53jd444pow6z.

 # Statement of need